Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

 Predatory vs fair lending comes down to transparency, cost, and legal compliance.
 Predatory loans often carry APRs exceeding 300% and use deceptive terms, while fair lenders are required by the Truth in Lending Act to disclose the full APR before signing.
-As of July 2025, the CFPB defines fair lending as equal access to credit on terms that reflect actual risk.
+The CFPB defines fair lending as equal access to credit on terms that reflect actual risk.

 What Exactly Makes a Loan Predatory?